In This Life (Delta Goodrem song)

-"In This Life" is a song by Australian pop singer Delta Goodrem.
+"In This Life" is a song by Australian singer-songwriter Delta Goodrem.
 It was released as the first single from her third album Delta.
-The song was written by Goodrem, Brian McFadden, Stuart Crichton and Tommy Lee James.
-The producer of the song is John Shanks (Hilary Duff, Take That, Bon Jovi, Ashlee Simpson).
+The song was written by Goodrem, Brian McFadden, Stuart Crichton, and Tommy Lee James and was produced by John Shanks.
 According to an article in the Herald Sun, the song is "a more guitar-driven vibe and updates Goodrem's sound."

 The song was released on Australian radio on 28 August 2007 and had a physical release through CD and digital download on 17 September 2007.
 It was also released as the first single in the United States on 15 April 2008.

 Background

 According to Goodrem, she wrote the song just after Christmas.
 Stuart Crichton co-wrote the song and wanted the singer to use her well-known letter ending "Love & Light" in a song.
 In the start of the chorus, Goodrem sings: